A systems-based approach to growing all students

 “Thirty!”
 Her students call out in response.

 “Thirty points growth since the beginning of the year and look at this amazing growth boys and girls.”
 One at a time, as students hear their names, they are met with cheers and fist bumps celebrating their academic growth.
-On this particular day in mid-October, the cheers are the loudest for a student who has met his growth target for the first time this year.
+Celebrating one another is embedded into the classroom culture.

 This 15-minute celebration is a weekly ritual Magin started at the beginning of the year in connection with the district’s year-two implementation of blended learning.
 Through the Raising Blended Learners Initiative, Stephenville ISD’s leadership team set out to shift from a district data culture focused on achievement to one focused on growth.
 Magin’s classroom is a testament to this transformation.